apache/bigtop/README.md

 * __test-artifacts__ : source for tests.
 * __test-execution__ : maven pom drivers for running the integration tests found in test-artifacts.
 * __bigtop-toolchain__ : puppet scripts for setting up an instance which can build Apache Bigtop, sets up utils like jdk/maven/protobufs/...
-* __provisioner__ : Vagrant and Docker Provisioner that automatically spin up Hadoop environment with one click.
+* __provisioner__ : Docker Provisioner that automatically spin up Hadoop environment with one click.
 * __docker__ : Dockerfiles and Docker Sandbox build scripts.

 Also, there is a new project underway, Apache Bigtop blueprints, which aims to create templates/examples that demonstrate/compare various Apache Hadoop ecosystem components with one another.